 For Professor Kersey, the transition in education towards centralization and government control is ideologically and politically motivated, and this forms part of his wider traditionalist criticism of Cultural Marxism.
 He has called for a traditionalist educational counter-establishment that can balance this with a concentration upon outcomes rather than processes, individual student need rather than the imposition of university systems, and the scholarly approach of the Right.
 He is a particular critic of postmodernism and of scientific and historical method (particularly peer review) when applied to the arts and humanities, holding that such areas are inherently subjective and that the imposition of scientific and historical methods are generally attempts at soft censorship and the reinforcement of Leftist hegemony.

 The search for the seeds of his desired educational counter-establishment led Professor Kersey to an in-depth study of alternative higher education across the globe, including both teaching and candidacy for awards, and, for a time, engagement in online controversy in which he debated advocates for government control who sought the elimination of legitimate (in his view) alternative educational provision in small, niche distance learning institutions outside the educational mainstream.
-In the course of his first-hand exploration of individualized distance learning, Professor Kersey’s experiences included studying at the doctoral level at a Pentecostal seminary in Texas and at several universities in Central America; obtaining a certificate in management from INSEAD; serving as part-time dean of faculty at a Danish private university; consulting for an African university, and engaging in detailed dialogue with sometimes unconventional university owners and managers who demonstrated highly varied ideological perspectives and insights into their sector.
+Between 2003-08, after completing a PhD in Music by published work, he served as a part-time member of faculty at the former Knightsbridge University, a private distance learning university in Denmark.
+In the course of his first-hand exploration of individualized distance learning, Professor Kersey’s other experiences included studying at the doctoral level at a Pentecostal seminary in Texas and at several universities in Central America; obtaining a certificate in management from INSEAD; consulting for an African university; and engaging in detailed dialogue with sometimes unconventional university owners and managers who demonstrated highly varied ideological perspectives and insights into their sector.
+One consequence of this process is that he now holds a wide range of degrees and other academic awards from institutions all over the world.

 The ultimate result of this endeavour was the inception of European-American University (EAU) (Commonwealth of Dominica) in 2003, where Professor Kersey served as President and Director of Academic Affairs until the merger of European-American University into the Western Orthodox University at the end of 2016.